andrewjamesargue/python-for-data/README.md

 The folder called "Installation instructions" contains a step-by-step guide to install VS Code for either macOS or Windows

-The folder called "Code files" contains python files used in the presentation
+The folder called "Code files" contains the python files used in the presentation